Body of Land - Awuor Onyango & Sekai Machache

-Recent exhibitions include ‘School of Anxiety’ at Jo’Burg Art Fair, Johannesburg 2017; ‘Appropriation and other practises’ HBK Braunschweig 2018; ‘A Celebration of Queer Love’ Iwalewa Haus, 2018; ‘Genesis: Autonomous bodies’ at Iwalewa Haus, 2018 In 2018 Awuor undertook a residency through Focas Scotland which was hosted by Street Level Photoworks.
+Recent exhibitions include ‘School of Anxiety’ at Jo’Burg Art Fair, Johannesburg 2017; ‘Appropriation and other practises’ HBK Braunschweig 2018; ‘A Celebration of Queer Love’ Iwalewa Haus, 2018; ‘Genesis: Autonomous bodies’ at Iwalewa Haus, 2018.
+In 2018 Awuor undertook a residency through Focas Scotland which was hosted by Street Level Photoworks.

-She is interested in the relationship between spirituality, the imagination and the role of the artist in disseminating symbolic imagery to provide a space for healing.
-Working in a multi-disciplinary practice, Sekai utilises a wide range of media including but not exclusive to photography.
-Her photographic practice is formulated through digital studio based compositions utilising body paint and muted lighting conditions to create images that appear to emerge from darkness
+Sekai Machache (b.1989) is a Zimbabwean-Scottish visual artist and curator based in Glasgow, Scotland.
+Her work is a deep interrogation of the notion of self.
+She is interested in the relationship between spirituality, imagination and the role of the artist in disseminating symbolic imagery to provide a space for healing.
+Sekai works with a wide range of media including photography.
+Her photographic practice is formulated through digital studio-based compositions utilising body paint and muted lighting conditions to create images that appear to emerge from darkness.

 Banner Image: From the series ‘Ritual Manifestations’ © Sekai Machache

-Left: From the series ‘Memoritual’ © Awuor Onyango
+Left Image: From the series ‘Memoritual’ © Awuor Onyango